Endovascular Patent Foramen Ovale (PFO) Closure

-What is a PFO and how is it related to TIA and stroke?
+What is a patent foramen ovale (PFO), and how is it related to transient ischemic attack (TIA) and stroke?

 The foramen ovale is a small hole or channel in the wall between the top two heart chambers that allows oxygenated blood to mix in a baby before it is born.
 After a baby is born, the foramen ovale typically closes although for perhaps 20-30% of us, a channel persists and is termed a patent foramen ovale (PFO).
 In unusual situations, a clot from the veins of the body can pass across this channel and find its way into the brain circulation.